Burst Angel: Anime

 Burst Angel, animated by Gonzo, directed by Koichi Ohata and written by Fumihiko Shimo, was broadcast for twenty-four episodes on TV Asahi from April 7 to September 22, 2004.
 The opening theme for the series is "Loosey" by the Stripes while the ending theme is "Under the Sky" by Coudica in Japanese and Caitlin Glass in English.

 The complete collection of DVDs from Funimation have been released as of January 2, 2009.
 This DVD set includes episodes 1–24 and the OVA.
 The complete collection was later released on Blu-ray on September 29, 2009.
 The series was made available on PlayStation Network's Video store in 2008.
 Following Funimation's merging with Crunchyroll, the series was added to the platform in September 2022.

 Manga

 A manga prequel to the TV series, titled Angel's Adolescence, was written and illustrated by Minoru Murao.
 It was serialized in MediaWorks' shōnen manga magazine Dengeki Comic Gao! from January 27, 2004, to June 27, 2005.
 (Note: It finished in the magazine's August 2005 issue, released on June 27 of that same year.)
 MediaWorks collected its chapters in three tankōbon volumes, released from July 27, 2004, to July 27, 2005.
 The manga depicts the romantic relationship of Jo and Meg.

 In 2008, Tokyopop licensed the manga for English release in North America, The three volumes were released from September 9, 2008, to May 12, 2009.
 In August 2023, Titan Comics announced that they had licensed the manga, and the first volume was released on July 2, 2024.
+The series was added to the Crunchyroll Manga catalog in November 2025.